 Looking to spend a week in New York City?
-Continue reading our New York itinerary for recommendations and our tips on how to save money!
-We are here for you!
-There is so much to do see and do that you may be feeling overwhelmed.
-We are here to help guide you through the city with our New York itinerary and save you money by educating you about the discounted passes that are available.
+Check out our New York itinerary for our recommendations and tips on how to save money and see the best of NYC in 7 days!
+There is so much to do see and do in NYC that you may be feeling overwhelmed especially while trying to create your own New York Itinerary.
+We are here to help inspire you and guide you through the city with our New York itinerary and in the process help you save you money by letting you know about the discount passes that are available.

-Post lunch, continue buzzing through your 7 day New York Itinerary by visiting the Empire State Building, Rockefeller Plaza/Top of the Rock, and Radio City Music Hall.
-The Empire State Building and Top of the Rock tours will both give you beautiful views of the city as you will be more than 10 stories above the city streets.
-We then recommend closing out the day with a walk through St. Patricks Cathedral and dinner.
-St. Patrick’s Cathedral has been standing since 1879 right along 5th avenue.
-It is truly a beautiful landmark to stop by!
+After some much needed lunch, we recommend that you continue with day 1 of your 7 day New York Itinerary by visiting the Empire State Building, Rockefeller Plaza/Top of the Rock, and Radio City Music Hall.
+These are also on the route of the hop on hop off bus tour meaning that you can use the bus to get around between all of the attractions.
+Both The Empire State Building and Top of the Rock observation decks will give you some beautiful views of the city!
+We then recommend closing out the day with a walk through St. Patricks Cathedral, it has been standing since 1879 right along 5th avenue and is truly a beautiful landmark to stop by!
 For dinner recommendations near by, see below!

 Attractions on Day 1